veloren/book/src/dl/compiling.md

 ```

 This will open a server listening on `0.0.0.0:59003`.
 At the time of writing this section there is no way to change it without modifying the source code.
-We decided to include `RUST_LOG` into the command to give more details during runtime and `RUST_BACKTRACE` to give more details during crashes.

-## Run the client
+## Start the client

-Keep the server open and run the client in a seperate window:
+Keep the server open and start the client in a separate window:
 ```bash
 cargo run --release --bin veloren-voxygen
 ```

 ## Debugging

-You can prepend `RUST_LOG=info` to a command to give more details during runtime and `RUST_BACKTRACE=true` to give more details during crashes.
+You can prepend `RUST_LOG=info` to a command to give more details during runtime and `RUST_BACKTRACE=1` to give more details during crashes.

 For example, to start the server with more debug information, run this:
 ```bash